Gelip/KDNET/README.md

 * **/PCI_ID** - option required for Intel/Broadcom 10Gb/40Gb LAN Controllers (without this option, driver set too small size of memory buffer for 10Gb+ cards)

 Optional:
+* **/BUSPARAMS=4.25.8** - When you have more than 1 netcard (also PCI/PCIe WLAN), look in Device Manager and search there for your used lan card, here for example PCI-Bus 4, Device 25, Function 8.
+This option force to use only this lan card.
+Without this option, debugging will not work!
+The OS boots normally, in the Device Manager lan card is in Other devices section with normal PCI Vendor Device ID (not DEAD BEEF) and the WLAN card is not visible.

 * **/BREAK** - instant stop at INT3 opcode, if LAN card was not intialized properly by kdnet, Target PC will be rebooted